benlinton/slugify/README.md

     rename: Ghost File.txt -> ghost_file.txt
     --- End dry run mode.

-Dry run mode automatically enables verbose mode so there is no need to include the -v option.
+Dry run mode automatically enables verbose mode so there is no need to include the -v option with -n.

 #### Handle spaces adjacent to dashes:

+In this example, without -a the dashes end up surrounded by underscores.

     $ slugify -v "The Beatles - Yellow Submarine.mp3"
     rename: The Beatles - Yellow Submarine.mp3 -> the_beatles_-_yellow_submarine.mp3

+But with -a the adjacent spaces are removed.

     $ slugify -va "The Beatles - Yellow Submarine.mp3"
     rename: The Beatles - Yellow Submarine.mp3 -> the_beatles-yellow_submarine.mp3

-The -a only removes immediately adjacent spaces.
+The -a only removes spaces immediately adjacent to a dash, which may not be the desired effect (below three spaces get converted to two underscores).

-    $ slugify -v "The Beatles   -   Yellow Submarine.mp3"
-    rename: The Beatles - Yellow Submarine.mp3 -> the_beatles___-___yellow_submarine.mp3

     $ slugify -va "The Beatles   -   Yellow Submarine.mp3"
     rename: The Beatles   -   Yellow Submarine.mp3 -> the_beatles__-__yellow_submarine.mp3

 But -c consolidates spaces into a single space and then -a will remove the left over adjacent single spaces.